 Step 3: Build a CSV with metadata

-We've provided a template for you to begin building a spreadsheet of schedule information which contains metadata relevant to your donor's recurring schedules.
-Metadata includes items such as Fund allocations, attribution codes, etc. This spreadsheet will be used to associate this metadata to each schedule created in RaiseDonors.
+We've provided a template for you to begin building a spreadsheet of schedule information that contains metadata relevant to your donor's recurring schedules.
+Metadata includes items such as Project allocations, attribution codes, etc. This spreadsheet will be used to associate this metadata to each schedule created in RaiseDonors.

 To help you get started, we recommend creating an export of schedule information from your current vendor and using that data to begin populating the spreadsheet.
 That export will not provide all of the information needed to completely populate the spreadsheet, but it will get you well on your way.